yosi-dediashvili/SubiT/design/classes.md

 This object is what the provider will receive in order to supply versions.

-The Input object will first define whether the query was entered manually by the user (via the -q argument to the program, or via the search box and ```os.path.exists()``` returned false), or is an actual file on the system (i.e. the user dragged it to the program, or passed it via -f argument).
+The Input object will first define whether the query was entered manually by the user (via the -q argument to the program, or via the search box and ```os. path.exists()``` returned false), or is an actual file on the system (i.e. the user dragged it to the program, or passed it via -f argument).

-The Input will provide a factory method that will construct the appropriate input object (movie or series Title).
+The Input will provide a factory method that will construct the appropriate input object (with movie or series Title).
 For example:
 ```python
 movie_input = Input.new("The Matrix")
 # Will yield true